Barwell: Industry

 Between the 19th and late 20th centuries, Barwell was a busy industrial village consisting of numerous shoe, hosiery and knitwear factories.
 These once large factories have all ceased trading.
-Competitive pressure from abroad was partly to blame; other factors included the 1965 Credit Squeeze which affected shoe and hosiery firms.
+Competitive pressure from abroad was partly to blame; other factors included the 1965 credit squeeze which affected shoe and hosiery firms.

-Nevertheless, Barwell still retains several industrial estates, including Dawsons Lane, Stapleton Lane (Stapleton Lane industrial estate has been demolished by the local council and is now a residential area with approximately 30 new houses) and the larger Moat Way, which ostensibly specialise in warehousing and distribution.
+Nevertheless, Barwell still retains several industrial estates, including Dawsons Lane, Stapleton Lane (Stapleton Lane industrial estate has been demolished by the local council and is now a residential area with approximately thirty houses) and the larger Moat Way, which ostensibly specialise in warehousing and distribution.
 Examples include the parcel company Crowfoots Carriers employing around 100 people, Bachmann Industries Europe who design products locally, but have them manufactured in China by their parent company, Kader Industries.

 Some smaller and specialist manufacturers still remain, such as Labelsco, which produces labels for the pharmaceutical industry.

 Arriva Midlands operate their Hinckley local bus services from a depot within the village alongside the ArrivaClick operations serving nearby New Lubbesthorpe.